-Gardening for Beginners – Tips and Tricks will give you advice from those who have already been in the garden trenches and lived to tell the stories.
+Tips on Gardening for Beginners will give you advice from those who have already been in the garden trenches and lived to tell the stories.

 In one of my gardening groups, the question was asked – “What is your best advice to a beginning gardener?”
 The answers were brilliant.

 Seasoned gardeners imparted their best tips and tricks to the question.

 I thought my readers would love to know these gardening lessons for beginners.
 I put together the best answers for you in this post.

-Since you found this article on Tips on Gardening for Beginners, I created a Facebook group called Creating a Cozy Life with over 36,000 like-minded souls.
+Since you found this article on Tips on Gardening for Beginners, I created a Facebook group called Creating a Cozy Life with over 65,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.

-Here are the Gardening for Beginners – Tips and Tricks:
+Here are the Tips on Gardening for Beginners:

-Gardening for Beginners #1 – Start with a small Garden.
+Tips on Gardening for Beginners #1 – Start with a small garden

 Becoming overwhelmed is easy if you do too much at once.
 There’s a lot to learn to get the best results.

-Gardening for Beginners #2 – One gardening project at a time.
+Gardening for Beginners Tip #2 – One gardening project at a time

 Start with one thing and become a master of it.
 Then move on to the next plan.